 - Taking nine heel-to-toe steps back.16

 During the test, the officer will be watching for eight signs that may indicate impairment.
-Specifically, the officer is looking to see whether the driver:
+Specifically, California police are looking to see whether you:

-The one-leg-stand (OLS) DUI field sobriety test is the second “divided attention” test among the three standardized field sobriety tests.18 During the one-leg-stand test, the officer instructs the suspect to:
+The one-leg-stand (OLS) DUI field sobriety test is the second “divided attention” test among the three standardized FSTs in California.18 During the one-leg-stand test, the officer instructs you to:

-- Raise his/her foot about six inches off the ground,
+- Raise your foot about six inches off the ground,

 - Hold still in that position,

-As the driver does this, the officer looks for four clues that the driver is impaired.
-These include whether the suspect:
+As you do this, the officer looks for four clues that you are impaired.
+These include whether you:

-According to NHTSA, there is an 83% chance that someone who displays two or more of these clues during the OLS has a blood alcohol concentration at or above .08%.21
+According to NHTSA, there is an 83% chance that displaying two or more of these clues during the OLS signals a blood alcohol concentration at or above .08%.21

 Only three field sobriety tests have been standardized by the NHTSA.
 Yet there are a number of other FSTs routinely used by California law enforcement in DUI investigations.22